Empathetic Dialog Generation with Fine-Grained Intents: Evaluation

 We conducted our human evaluation experiment on Amazon Mechanical Turk (MTurk).
 The 6,000 test dialogs were randomly shuffled and then split into 600 Human Intellligence Tasks (HITs), with each HIT containing 10 dialogs to be evaluated.
-For each test dialog, we included the generated responses from four candidate models, i.e., Pre-trained (OS), Ours (OS), Ours (OS$\,\to\,$OSED), and Ours (OS$\,\to\,$ED).
-Unlike the existing work, we adopted an evaluation strategy combining scoring and ranking where the workers can drag candidate responses to one of the three pre-defined areas: \emph{good}, \emph{okay}, and \emph{bad}, according to whether the response is emotionally appropriate following the given dialog context.
+For each test dialog, we included the generated responses from four candidate models, i.e., Pre-trained (OS), MEED2 (OS), MEED2 (OS$\,\to\,$EDOS), and MEED2 (OS$\,\to\,$ED).
+Existing human experiments in dialog evaluation adopt either Likert Scale or side-by-side comparison (A/B testing).
+Likert Scale allows accurate evaluation of single items, but lacks reference and comparison; while A/B testing allows comparison, it doesn't scale.
+Our method is the first one that combines these two strategies and leverages on the merits of both.
+We allow the workers to drag and drop multiple candidate responses to one of the three pre-defined areas: \emph{good}, \emph{okay}, and \emph{bad}, according to whether the response is emotionally appropriate following the given dialog context.
 In this way, it is easier for the workers to finish the tasks, and we also benefit from the accurate scoring results.
 In order to make the workers more engaged in the evaluation, and also encourage those providing high-quality answers, for each HIT we attached a bonus task to three ED dialogs, by adding the ground-truth response as a candidate.
-If the worker successfully put the ground-truth into the \emph{good} or \emph{okay} category, he/she will receive a bonus point.
+If the worker successfully put the ground-truth into the \emph{good} or \emph{okay} category, he or she will receive a bonus point.
 We gave a bonus of \$0.1 to those workers who obtained all the three bonus points.
-More details of the human evaluation setup, including a screenshot of the interface, can be found in Appendix~C.
+More details of the human evaluation setup, including screenshots of the interface, can be found in Appendix~\ref{appendix:human_eval_setup}.